-While at 'Speaker Levels' menu, press the HTRC 1 remote's 'Test' key activating the T 175's Speaker Levels balancing test signal .
-You will hear a "surf" sound as you step through your speakers ('test' appears to the right side of the current speaker), beginning with the Front Left.
-If you do not hear the test signal, check your speaker connections or your 'Speaker Setup' OSD menu settings.
+While at "Speaker Levels" menu, press the HTRC 1 remote's "Test" key activating the T 785's Speaker Levels balancing test signal.
+You will hear a "surf" sound as you step through your speakers ("test" appears to the right side of the current speaker), beginning with the Front Left.
+If you do not hear the test signal, check your speaker connections or your "Speaker setup" menu settings.

-Use the remote's ▲/▼ keys to adjust the loudness of the noise output from the currently playing channel to the required level (it's usually simplest to begin with the Front Left).
+Use the remote's $[\blacktriangle/ V]$ keys to adjust the loudness of the noise output from the currently playing channel to the required level (it's usually simplest to begin with the Front Left).
 As you cycle the test signal around the speakers, the OSD will highlight the currently playing channel.
 The "level offset" reading on the right will change by 1 dB increments; ±12 dB adjustment is available.
-Press 'ENTER' to adjust the next speaker.
+Press [ENTER] to adjust the next speaker.

-If you are balancing levels "by ear", choose one speaker-usually the center-as a reference and adjust each of the others in turn to "sound as loud" as the reference.
+If you are balancing levels "by ear", choose one speaker-usually the center- as a reference and adjust each of the others in turn to "sound as loud" as the reference.
 Be sure that you remain in the primary listening position while balancing all channels.